lumarel/knowledgebase/kubernetes/rockylinux_awx.md

 mv kustomize /usr/local/bin
 ```

-- Either create a new self-signed certificate (`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out ingress-tls.crt -keyout ingress-tls.key -subj "/CN=<awx-fqdn>/O=awx-ingress-tls"`) or copy a real one to the machine (ingress-tls.crt and ingress-tls.key need to be only the server certificate without an empty line)
+- Either create a new self-signed certificate (`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out ingress-tls.crt -keyout ingress-tls.key -subj "/CN=<awx-fqdn>/O=awx-ingress-tls"`) or copy a ca signed one to the machine (ingress-tls.crt and ingress-tls.key need to be only the server certificate without an empty line)
 - Import the certificate into kubernetes `kubectl create secret tls awx-ingress-tls --key ingress-tls.key --cert ingress-tls.crt`
 - Download the root certificate and import it: